microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-update-customproperty.md

 # Update custom property of fileStorageContainer
 Namespace: microsoft.graph

+> [!IMPORTANT]
+> APIs under the `/beta` version in Microsoft Graph are subject to change.
+Use of these APIs in production applications is not supported.
+To determine whether an API is available in v1.0, use the **Version** selector.

 Update one or multiple custom properties on a fileStorageContainer.
-Only the **value** and **isSearchable** properties on the custom properties can be updated.
+Only the **value** and **isSearchable** attributes of custom properties can be updated.

 Only the custom properties specified in the request body are updated.
 If a custom property specified in the request body does not exist on the container, it will be created.

 Updating a custom property to null deletes the property from the container.

-The application calling this API must have read/write permissions to fileStorageContainers of the containerType the fileStorageContainer belongs to.
+The application calling this API must have read/write permissions to fileStorageContainers of the respective container type.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).